 - Buying and selling on eBay or Amazon

 I narrowed the list down to skills that would be the quickest and easiest to get started with that also had the most income potential.
-I strived to acquire as much knowledge as I could around what was involved to perform these marketable skills effectively.
+I strived to acquire as much knowledge as I could around what was involved in performing these marketable skills effectively.

-I remember sitting in my apartment considering all of these options.
-I had a little bit of a background in graphic design but I was at a point where I could have switched to something new and would have never looked back.
-I’d only dabbled a bit in photoshop at that point so I was definitely not a graphic designer but I had a fascination with different logos and graphics — specifically mascot logos for sports teams.
+I remember sitting in my apartment, considering all of these options.
+I had a little bit of a background in graphic design, but I was at a point where I could have switched to something new and would have never looked back.
+I’d only dabbled a bit in photoshop at that point, so I was not a graphic designer, but I had a fascination with different logos and graphics — specifically mascot logos for sports teams.

-I watched a few Youtube videos about everything from the list to familiarize myself with the knowledge that was involved to become proficient at the skills and achieve my desired results.
+I watched a few Youtube videos about everything from the list to familiarize myself with the knowledge that was involved in becoming proficient at the skills and achieving my desired results.

 I became addicted to progress because every time I learned a new skill, I could make money for providing it as a service.
 It also felt good to see improvement in the designs that I was creating.

 For example, removing the background from a photo in Photoshop might be worth $5–$15, but creating an original logo for a business in Illustrator could be worth hundreds or even thousands.

 It was at this point that I realized all I needed to do to earn a full-time income was to keep expanding my skillset as a graphic designer.

 Practice, Practice, Practice